Azure/Test-Drive-Synapse-Link-For-DataVerse/README.md

 Owner role (or Contributor roles) for the Azure Subscription is required to deploy the template.
 This is for creation of a separate Proof-of-Concept Resource Group and to delegate roles necessary for this proof of concept.
 Refer to this [official documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps) for RBAC role-assignments.

-Following Resource Providers are required to be registered if they are not already in the subscription this package is deployed.[How To Register RP](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types).
+Following Resource Providers are required to be registered if they are not already in the subscription this package is deployed.
+[How To Register RP](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types).

 - Microsoft.KeyVault
 - Microsoft.Synapse